andrea260198/quant_finance/README.md

 With `plot_yield_curve.py` script I want to show how the exact formula for the yield curve using Vasicek short-rate model can be approximated by using Monte Carlo and Quasi-Monte Carlo.
-The Monte Carlo simulation makes use of "multiprocessing" package.
-Indeed, every simulation is run in a separate process.
+The simulation makes use of the **multiprocessing** package and, as a consequence, the simulation for every maturity is run in a separate process.

 ![image](images/yield_curve.png)

-Thanks to Quasi-Monte Carlo methos it is possible to obtain faster convergence, O(1/M), than using Monte Carlo, O(1/sqrt(M)).
+Thanks to the use of Quasi-Monte Carlo method it was possible to obtain faster convergence, O(1/M), than using Monte Carlo, O(1/sqrt(M)).